GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 ### 2.1 Data Types

-Byte string literals are written as "0x" followed by a positive even number of hexadecimal digits, as in `0xe534f0`.
+Byte string literals are written as "0x" followed by an even number of hexadecimal digits, as in `0xe534f0`.
 Arrays of byte strings have uniform element length, determined by the longest element:
 `[0x34, 5, 6] == [0x34, 0x05, 0x06]`.
 Cryptol's built-in bit-string and array types are big-endian.